miniBill/priority-blog/articles/truth.md

 ---
 title: How true should things be for you to trust them or use them?
 (VWIP)
-tags: Reflection
+tags: Reflection, Epistemology
-priority: 30
+priority: 70
-date-published: 4/15/2022
+date-published: 4/25/2022
-date-updated:
+date-updated: 4/29/2022
 ---

+I think i have epistemological learned helplessness (link scott) about a lot of things. what is true pragmatically?

 How true should things be for you to trust them or use them?